 - Au Plat du Jour, 217 Rue du Barbâtre

 I decided to turn south from the cathedral for a 20 minute walk down the Rue des Capucins towards the beautiful Basilique Saint-Remi, another UNESCO World Heritage site.
 It’s free to enter and admire its lovely 11th century Romanesque nave.

-I ended up at Il Gusto, just Around the corner from the basilique, where I enjoyed a savory Italian meal.
-From there it was a mere 3 minute walk to Veuve Clicquot.
+I ended up at Il Gusto, just around the corner from the Basilique Saint-Remi, where I enjoyed a savory Italian meal.
+From there it was a mere 3-minute walk to Veuve Clicquot.

 Pop into the Reims Touristic Office, 6 Rue Rockefeller, across from the Reims Cathedral plaza for more cuisine recommendations.
 They also provide Champagne House and accommodation recommendations.

 Reims champagne tasting would not be complete without a Veuve Clicquot tour, 1, Rue Albert Thomas.
 I adore Veuve Clicquot, and adored the guided tour of this famous champagne’s caverns even more.

 The 90-minute Clicquot Signature tour is no longer available, but the Yellow Card 60-minute tour (in English) with two tastings looks to be very similar (confirm tour details with Veuve Clicquot), and at a reasonable price.
 I booked my tour just before lunch, and it was a small group probably because I was there in the off season, which I recommend.
 It felt like a more personalized tour.

 Although you can reserve your tour on site, I would advise reserving in advance, especially in peak tourist season.

 The skilled and courteous tour guide leads you to the stunning underground cavern where you get a brief introduction to the champagne with the tour and tasting.
 Our champagne tour guide was pleasant and patient with the many champagne questions while also providing information on the history of the Champagne House and its caverns.